Stick and MIG welding are two of the most commonly used processes, and they are both something beginners can learn.

 MIG and stick each have their strengths.
 Because of that, both processes will continue to be popular for certain types of jobs.

-To know which to use and when is not that complicated.
+Knowing which to use and when is not that complicated.
 Identify the work you need to do, and match that to the welder’s abilities.
 All the needed information was assembled for you in this easy-to-use guide; just refer back to it if needed.